 When it comes to connectivity, South Africa is lagging behind the rest of the world, primarily due to the lack of infrastructure in rural areas, as opposed to city centres and major metropolitans where there is access to fibre.
 Bandwidth is also still extremely expensive in South Africa, and this is a huge pain point, as we need to make bandwidth accessible and cheap in moving forward.

 With great connectivity and infrastructure, educational content could become more digitised, however, the curriculum would then have to be rewritten.
-Overall, South Africa still has a lot of work to do to catch up and we need to start moving a bit faster as the gap is widening at fast rate.
+Overall, South Africa still has a lot of work to do to catch up and we need to start moving a bit faster as the gap is widening at a fast rate.

 A Piece of Advice to IT Managers:

 Keep your head “in the cloud” as it were, and concentrate on keeping the bigger picture in mind.
 Understand that IT is there to enable business, not the other way around.
 It is also essential to have IT present in conversations about digital transformation and sustainable paperless environments, otherwise IT becomes the stumbling block when trying to roll out changes.

 When doing courses and getting your certifications, you need to focus on finding the correct one and do that well, or master it.
 At the end of the day, you need to be an expert and make sure you know the answers.
 When it comes to choosing a certification, go for quality (in areas like networking, server, connectivity and ICT).
 Make sure that you focus on Microsoft, with an element of Linux (the ratio should be around 80% Microsoft and 20% Linux).
 Another important consideration is to make sure you continuously learn constructive ways of dealing with stress.